jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There are endless pages of economic theory that justify exporting America's industry.
 All of its bullshit.
 If lowering customer costs was the reason for sending production away, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments (nevermind pundits and columnists) outsourced?

-Where would you rather penny-pinch, on marketing campaigns, or the person making your brake lines, or N95 masks?
+Where would you rather penny-pinch, on marketing campaigns, or the person making your brake lines, or N95 mask?

 In 1945 America held the world's largest and best manufacturing base.
 It had just finished the "Victory" production program that did so much to win World War II.
 Even though Germany, Japan, and Italy prepared their economy for years, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.
 General Motors did the same, with the help of 16,000 suppliers, all in America.